Syria's chemical weapons programme was built to counter Israel

 “Syria’s overall chemical weapons programme is large, complex, and geographically dispersed, with sites for storage, production, and preparation,” the Director of National Intelligence wrote.

 It “has the potential to inflict mass casualties, and we assess that an increasingly beleaguered regime, having found its escalation of violence through conventional means inadequate, might be prepared to use chemical weapons against the Syrian people.”
-(Additional reporting by Phillip Stewart in Washington; Editing by Giles Elgood and Janet McBride)
+(Additional reporting by Phillip Stewart in Washington; Editing by Giles Elgood)